farlee2121/DevEssentialsBlog/_posts/2021-08-20-SWEBOK-transform-SCM.md

 - **Management**: evaluates measurements from from software process to project outcomes and make changes as needed.
 Any measurement worth steering the project is an indicator of Quality.
 Configuration Management (change control) provides the checkpoints for evaluating quality and changing course.
 - **Process**: process is more of a meta structure that determines frequency and rigor of Quality and Change Control activities.
 - **Maintenance**: maintenance can be a lifecycle state or a cross cutting concern depending on the viewer's interests.
 As a lifecycle stage, Maintenance mostly replays the lifecycle process with additional constraints and a different cost profile.
 As a cross-cutting concern, maintenance is a kind of Quality focusing on ease of continued modification.

-- **Models and Methods**: Models and methods guide the kinds of artifacts we use to represent each lifecycle stage.
+The outlier is **Models and Methods** which guide the artifacts we use to represent each lifecycle stage.

 ## Life-cycle Cross-over

+Pulling these ideas together creates a fairly comprehensive framework for reasoning about where standard practices live in the software lifecycle and what each is trying to accomplish.
+This helps identify alternative practices for a given stage and find the right mix for our current process.
+It also provides structure for teaching and learning most software techniques.

-Here I list every life cycle phase with it's cross-cutting concerns.
+Below is a first attempt at that mental framework.
+I list every life cycle phase with it's cross-cutting concerns and standard practices for each concern.
+This is not exhaustive, my hope is to prime a mental framework for organizing practices.

 Note that I have extrapolated some general SWEBOK examples to specific practice for understandability and concrete application.
 Many Models and Methods are my own opinion because SWEBOK lists relatively few per knowledge area.

 <!-- TODO: Another post formatting this into a table would probably be nice -->